Home

 Fertilization

 Centipede grass should be fertilized twice a year, but can get by on one.
 You should not apply more than 2 lbs of nitrogen per 1000 sq. ft. per year and the nitrogen divided up into 2 feeding per year.
 Do not apply more than 2 lbs nitrogen per year or the grass may be harmed.
-Note: The 2 lbs per year rate is only for those who want the optimum aesthetics.
+Note: The 2 lbs per year rate is really for those who are trying to get the most from their grass.
 A rate of 1 to 1.5 lbs per year will work well most people.
 The grass should be fertilized once in the spring after green up and another in mid-summer.

 Centipede grass prefers somewhat acidic soils.
 Soils with a pH over 7.0 can cause the grass to become chlorotic (iron deficient).
 Yellow grass blades are a symptom of an iron deficiency.
 A temporary solution to the deficiency is an application of iron.
 Iron chelates or iron sulfate will provide green color for a short time.
 Don’t use the granular iron for this situation, but iron that is mixed with water and sprayed on.
 This way, the iron is absorbed directly into the plant and not taken up by the roots.
 Why?
-The iron may be in the soil, but the roots can’t take it up because of the pH problem.
-Correcting the soil problems is a long term solution.
-Applications of sulfur as determined by a soil test will help with the alkalinity.
+Once the iron touches the soil and starts to break down, it converts to the type that cannot be taken up by plants due to the pH problem.
+Correcting the soil pH problems is the long term solution.
+Applications of sulfur as determined by a soil test will help with lowering the alkalinity.

 Centipede grass can be purchased in sod, plugs, or seed.
 Sod provides an instant yard.
 Plugs are the second best method and should be spaced 1 ft. apart.
 Sprigs, which are actually stolons, should be shallowly covered with soil to encourage rooting.
 The blades need to be left uncovered and exposed to direct sunlight to perform photosynthesis.
 Click here for a helpful and detailed view of Photosynthesis.
-Weeds may be a problem until the grass fills in which could take from all summer to a full of year.
+Weeds may be a problem until the grass fills in which could take all summer.

-Centipede grass seed is quite small and care should be made to distribute it evenly.
+Centipede grass seed is quite small and is hard to spread evenly.
 One of the tricks of the trade is to mix the seed with sand.
-One quarter to one half pound of seed mixed with a gallon of sand should be spread over a 1000 sq. ft. and will take up to 21 days to germinate.
+Up to 1/2 half pound of seed to a gallon of sand over a 1000 sq. ft.
+It may take up to 21 days to germinate.
 Keep the seed bed moist until the seeds have sprouted.
 A starter fertilizer of less than 1 lb of nitrogen per 1000 sq. ft. can be applied.
 Starter fertilizer should only be used with seed and should never be used on established centipede grass.

 2,4-D sensitivity